ShaonMajumder/PenOS/docs/architecture.md

 2. Memory management
    - `pmm_init` inspects the multiboot info block and computes a bitmap-backed frame allocator that hands out 4 KiB frames and supports freeing.
    - `paging_init` now builds a fresh page directory using frames from the PMM, identity-maps the first 16 MiB, mirrors the kernel into the higher half (0xC0000000+phys), installs a recursive mapping slot, and finally flips CR3/CR0 to enable paging. `paging_map/paging_unmap` expose helpers for future subsystems.
+   - `heap_init` reserves a 16 MiB higher-half window (starting at 0xC1000000) and grows a bump allocator, lazily mapping pages as `kmalloc` requests memory. `kfree` is stubbed for now.

 3. Devices and drivers
    - The keyboard driver registers on IRQ1, translating set-1 scancodes into ASCII and buffering them for consumers (the shell).